-For the period ended February 28, 2010, Copano Energy, L.L.C.
-Class D Common Units transferred out of Level 3 when they converted into unrestricted common units of Copano Energy, L.L.C.
+For the period ended May 31, 2010, Copano Energy, L.L.C.
+Class D Common Units transferred out of Level 3 when they converted into registered and unrestricted common units of Copano Energy, L.L.C.

 Valuation Techniques

 In general, and where applicable, the Company uses readily available market quotations based upon the last updated sales price from the principal market to determine fair value.
 This pricing methodology applies to the Company's Level 1 investments.